zmlka/atrap/_static_pages/curriculum.markdown

 1. "What do you want Brick?"
-    * Look on any top 10 architectural personality popularity list, and  **Louis Kahn** is probably somewhere somewhere in there.
+    * Look on any top 10 architectural personality popularity list, and  **Louis Kahn** is probably somewhere in there.
     * As with many of the architects who write, lecture and teach prolifically, he cared deeply about the profession and had his own brand of it.
       In his case, there are certain words that we will come across that he has